walidargh/Billiards/README.md

 ### Exploding CueBall

 CannonBall puts a spin on classic Billiards by making the cue ball a live explosive.
-Upon a click the cue ball pushes the other balls away from the cue ball along a velocity vector with a speed that is inversely proportional to ball's distance from the cue ball.
+Upon a click the cue ball pushes the other balls away from the cue ball along a velocity vector with a speed that has an inverse square relation with the ball's distance from the cue ball.

 ```javascript
 var vectorDiff = Util.subtract(ball.position, cueBall.position);